-10.11.
-A Request for Inspection may be submitted to the Panel by:
+11. A Request for Inspection may be submitted to the Panel by:

-- a. two or more people with common interests and concerns who claim that they have been or are likely to be adversely affected by a Bank-financed operation, and who are in the country where the Bank-financed project is located; or - b. a duly appointed local representative acting on behalf of affected people; or - c. in exceptional cases, referred to below, a non-local representative where the party submitting the Request contends that appropriate representation is not locally available and the Board so agrees at the time they it considers the Request; or - d. an Executive Director of the Bank in special cases of serious alleged violations of the Bank's policies and procedures; or - e. the Executive Directors acting as a Board.
-The Resolution provides that the Board, at any time, may instruct the Panel to conduct an investigation.

-11-12.
-A Request may be submitted at any time, starting at the stage at which a Pproject is under consideration by Management, and as long as the disbursement of the financing is less than 95%.
+- a. two or more people with common interests and concerns who claim that they have been or are likely to be adversely affected by a Bank-financed operation, and who are in the country where the Bank-financed project is located; or - b. a duly appointed local representative acting on behalf of affected people; or - c. in exceptional cases, a non-local representative where the party submitting the Request contends that appropriate representation is not locally available and the Board so agrees at the time it considers the Request; or - d. an Executive Director of the Bank in special cases of serious alleged violations of the Bank's policies and procedures; or - e. the Executive Directors acting as a Board.
+The Resolution provides that the Board, at any time, may instruct the Panel to conduct an investigation.3 - 12.
+A Request may be submitted starting at the stage at which a project is under consideration by Management.
 For projects approved by the Board before September 8, 2020, the Request cannot be submitted after the closing date of the loan financing the project or after 95 percent or more of the loan has been disbursed.
 For projects approved on or after September 8, 2020, the Request cannot be filed more than 15 months after the closing date of the loan.